-Table 1: Results from regression analysis of floor values with socio-economic and awareness indicators

 Population with non-physical occupations

 The results confirm the hypothesis that greater decreases in transit demand are associated with a higher percentage of people with non-physical occupations.
 People who can work at home avoid public transit; people who cannot work at home and rely on public transit continue to use it.